DATA-606-FALL-2022/DATA606_Ranjith_Reddy/README.md

         - Organic Hass Avocado
    - 3.4% of the orders, Banana is being the first product added to cart.
 Products contianing milk have very high probability to be reordered.
 Organic          products have very high probability to be reordered.

+### Analyzing Organic Prodcuts
+   - 10% of instacart's products are organic products
+   - 31.5% of bought products are organic products
+   - 67% probability of reordering an organic products.
+   - 61% probability of reordering an non-organic products.
+   - No significance pattern of when organic products are bought most, than when products in general are bought most.